Mary Pickford: Early years

 By the early 1900s, theatre had become a family enterprise.
-Gladys, her mother and two younger siblings toured the United States by rail, performing in third-rate companies and plays.
+Gladys, her mother, and two younger siblings toured the United States by rail, performing in third-rate companies and plays.
 After six impoverished years, Pickford allowed one more summer to land a leading role on Broadway, planning to quit acting if she failed.
-In 1906 Gladys, Lottie and Jack Smith supported singer Chauncey Olcott on Broadway in Edmund Burke.
+In 1905, she played the boy Freckles in Hal Reid's The Gypsy Girl on tour, and at the Star Theatre on Broadway.
+In 1906, Gladys, Lottie, and Jack Smith supported singer Chauncey Olcott on Broadway in Edmund Burke.
 Gladys finally landed a supporting role in a 1907 Broadway play, The Warrens of Virginia.
 The play was written by William C. deMille, whose brother, Cecil, appeared in the cast.
 David Belasco, the producer of the play, insisted that Gladys Smith assume the stage name Mary Pickford.
-After completing the Broadway run and touring the play, however, Pickford was again out of work.
+After completing the Broadway run the play toured, including a stop in her home town of Toronto.
+It played at the Royal Alexandra Theatre in January 1909.

 On April 19, 1909, the Biograph Company director D. W. Griffith screen-tested her at the company's New York studio for a role in the nickelodeon film Pippa Passes.
 The role went to someone else but Griffith was immediately taken with Pickford.
 She quickly grasped that movie acting was simpler than the stylized stage acting of the day.
 Most Biograph actors earned $5 a day but, after Pickford's single day in the studio, Griffith agreed to pay her $10 a day against a guarantee of $40 a week.

-Pickford, like all actors at Biograph, played both bit parts and leading roles, including mothers, ingenues, charwomen, spitfires, slaves, Native Americans, spurned women, and a prostitute.
+Pickford, like all actors at Biograph, played both leading roles and bit parts, including mothers, ingénues, charwomen, spitfires, slaves, Native Americans, spurned women, and a prostitute.
 As Pickford said of her success at Biograph:I played scrubwomen and secretaries and women of all nationalities ...
 I decided that if I could get into as many pictures as possible, I'd become known, and there would be a demand for my work.
-She appeared in 51 films in 1909 – almost one a week – with her first starring role being in The Violin Maker of Cremona opposite future husband Owen Moore.
+She appeared in 51 films in 1909—almost one a week—with her first starring role being in The Violin Maker of Cremona opposite future husband Owen Moore.
 While at Biograph, she suggested to Florence La Badie to "try pictures", invited her to the studio and later introduced her to D. W. Griffith, who launched La Badie's career.